Recruitment SWOT Analysis

 So in the context of executive recruitment, competitors might mean direct competitors, indirect competitors, suppliers, and so on.
 After all, every organization competes for talent at the executive level!

 Ultimately, the purpose of a SWOT analysis is to help companies build on their strengths, minimize or correct their weaknesses, leverage opportunities, and formulate a plan to deal with potential threats.
-Ottawa executive recruiter David Perry while explain a key concept from his book, Hiring Greatness: How to Recruit Your Dream Team and Crush the Competition, during his keynote presentation for Great People Inside last year in Brasov Romania,
+Managing partner David Perry while explain a key concept from his book, Hiring Greatness: How to Recruit Your Dream Team and Crush the Competition, during a keynote presentation for Great People Inside in Brasov Romania explained it this way,

 Recruitment SWOT Analysis – no small task.

 Usually, it’s done in conjunction with the search chair and maybe the search committee.
 (If the role you’re filling is of the super-senior variety, you might want to do it with the board instead.)
 The good news?
 There’s a chance that other departments will have already done a lot of the heavy lifting for you.
 Marketing and sales routinely conduct SWOT analyses to ensure they understand how the company is perceived in the market.
 And odds are, the finance group has a business analyst on staff who can help you out, too.

 Are you ready to perform a recruitment SWOT Analysis?